Customers Privacy Notice

 We will only transfer data to jurisdictions outside the scope of the European General Data Protection Regulation (GDPR) where the appropriate safeguards set out in the GDPR are in place.

-- You can remove consent, where you have provided it, at any time, as well as update any of your opt-in marketing preferences by phoning us on 0333 200 5100, logging into your account on MyAccount, or following this link;
+- You can remove consent, where you have provided it, at any time, as well as update any of your opt-in marketing preferences by phoning us on 0333 200 5100, or logging into your account on MyAccount;

 - You can ask us to confirm if we are processing your information;